By J. L. Starkey

 Additionally, his death date, which was recorded as July 14, 1750, in the abstract, was corrected to 14 January 1758 in the will.
 That information made sense, given the probate date of June 28, 1758, which was the same in both the abstract and the will.

 But the biggest find was at the very end of the document.
 Though no mention was made of Esther Lilly Digges or her husband Dudley, the first person listed as a witness was none other than Dudley’s father, John Digges!
 That information, plus the wills of Esther’s son and her brother, proved that she was indeed the daughter of Samuel Lilly .

 Another trip to the gold mine had ended in success…for a minute, anyway.

 The will did contain answers, but it also created several questions, and I blame Samuel for that.

-You see, that grand old man was apparently born with the gift of vagueness.
+You see, this grand old man was apparently born with the gift of vagueness.
 For example, rather than detailing his property bequests, Samuel simply stated that each son would receive the land “where he now lives and is possessed of.”
-He included no additional details, no landmarks…nada.
+He included no details, no landmarks…nada.